BrandonTang89/scalalox/README.md

 }
 print a;
 ```
 will print 3 followed by 1.
+Redefining a variable within a block merely assigns it.

 We *assign* variables via `x = 9;`.
 Assignments are expressions that return the value being assigned to
 the variable.
 It is right associative so `a = b = c = 10` is treated as `a = (b = (c = 10))`, thus setting